haydenubanx/Portfolio_Website_Bdd_Test_Repo/README.md

 5. To see report run the command ```allure serve```
 6. To save the report run the command ```allure generate```

 ---

 ## Future Improvements

-- **Increase test coverage:** Test cases are defined in Gherkin, promoting collaboration and clarity.
+- **Increase test coverage:** Increase test pack to increase test coverage and provide even more comprehensive testing.
-- **Multi-Browser Support:**  Supports multiple browsers to ensure compatibility.
+- **Multi-Browser Support:**  Supports multiple browsers to ensure wider compatibility.